edgeimpulse/expert-projects/image-projects/fomo-ad-in-aws.md

     - No Anomaly: 20 images (10%)
     - Anomaly: 100 images (50%)

-The best part of the notebook is that it includes a pre-built pipeline in Edge Impulse that `Find the best Visual AD Model` using our dataset.
+The best part of the notebook is that it includes a pre-built pipeline in Edge Impulse that will `Find the best Visual AD Model` using our dataset.
 All you need to do is provide the dataset and run the pipeline.
 After that, you'll have the optimal model set up in your project, and you can find the best threshold to use in the logs (Refer to the `Option 2` section in the notebook for more details).

 ![](../.gitbook/assets/fomo-ad-in-aws/edgeimpulse2.png)